Revealing the Parallel Multilingual Learning within Large Language Models: Details of Experiment Setups

 \subsection{Details of the Fine-tuning Datasets}

-We constructed our fine-tuning dataset based on the training or development datasets of these tasks for both conventional and \textsc{PiM} prompts in zero-shot style.
-There are two factors, including the ratio of baseline to \textsc{PiM} data and the size of training dataset, which are detailed in Table \ref{app tab: The training setup used in LoRA fine-tuning}.
+We constructed our fine-tuning dataset based on the training or development datasets of these tasks for both conventional and PMI prompts in zero-shot style.
+There are two factors, including the ratio of baseline to PMI data and the size of the training dataset, which are detailed in Table \ref{app tab: The training setup used in LoRA fine-tuning}.